hotosm/raw-data-api/backend/Manual.md

 ## Initialize Update Script

-Now run init , This will create replication status table in db
+Now run init, this will create replication status table in db

 > Export database password or keep it inside systemd service or pass W after command -- -W